julianeon/useful-ruby-scripts/README.md

 This is a partial list of Ruby scripts that demonstrate my use of the language.

-I use Ruby for scripting on my laptop.
-I find it to be very similar to Python, which I also use.

 I've tried to give these files self-explanatory names, and they should run, for the most part, without dependencies (exception: httparty).

 Released under an MIT license.